Palmer422M/PCMCam/doc/initial.rst

 subsequent invocation using the batch file cause the same camera to be selected.

 The initial invocation is performed when the program does not see an initialization file.
-So, to reset the system cause a new set of files and folders to be created, simply delete (or rename) the file ``PCMCam.ini``.
+So, to reset the system and cause a new set of files and folders to be created, simply delete (or rename) the file ``PCMCam.ini``.

 Preparing the Quick Launch Shortcut
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^